GingerNinja23/ipop-documentation/Installing-XMPP-server.md

     ```

 3. (Optional) Create a new self-signed certificate.
 If you change the hostname from _ejabberd_
-    to something else, you need to create a new self-signed certificate and place it under /ect/ejabberd
+    to something else, you need to create a new self-signed certificate and set CN (common name) to
+    the new hostname that you have chosen and place it under /ect/ejabberd

     ```bash
     openssl req -x509 -nodes -days 365 -newkey rsa:1024 -keyout ejabberd.pem -out ejabberd.pem